Skip to main content

 What Is Autism Spectrum Disorder?

-Autism (say: AW-tiz-um) spectrum disorder is a difference in the way a kid's brain develops.
-Kids with autism may have trouble understanding the world around them.
+Autism (say: AW-tiz-um) spectrum disorder (or ASD) is a difference in the way a kid's brain develops.
+Kids with autism may have trouble making friends and talking to other people.

 What's It Like to Have Autism Spectrum Disorder?